Nature-based Solutions Triple Win Toolkit 2021

 - Biodiversity Indicator Guidance: Hectares Under Ecological Restoration as a Result of Funding: This report presents an in depth look at an indicator to measure the area in which ecosystems are being transformed towards a reference conservation state, identified from the Biodiversity Indicators Framework and Biodiversity Indicators reviews.
 This is presented in the format of a draft ICF KPI report.

 - Biodiversity Indicator Guidance: Improvement in Status of Threatened Species as a Result of Funding: This report presents an in depth look at an indicator to monitor the potential improvement of the conservation status of threatened species, based on the IUCN Species Threat Abatement and Restoration (STAR) metric.
 This indicator was identified from the Biodiversity Indicators Framework and Biodiversity Indicators reviews.
 This is presented in the format of a draft ICF KPI report.
+Please note this document was first published in May 2021 and was subsequently republished in June 2021 to correct some minor errors identified in the original version.

 Data and Methods